Sarah Colby, Ph.D.

 CV

 Language processing is a complex cognitive skill that is crucial for psychosocial well-being, as when communication becomes difficult, individuals can withdraw from social situations and become isolated.
 My research program is broadly interested in questions about how sensory and cognitive factors interact to influence language processing.
-This has manifested in my work with two different populations: older adults and Cochlear Implant users.
-I use eye-tracking, pupillometry, and other cognitive science paradigms to investigate how speech processing changes with aging and hearing loss.
+This has manifested in my work with two different populations: older adults and cochlear implant users.
+I use eye-tracking, pupillometry, and other behavioural paradigms to investigate how speech processing changes with aging and hearing loss.

 Publications

-McMurray, B., Apfelbaum, K.S., Colby, S., & Tomblin, J.B., (2022, in revision).
+McMurray, B., Apfelbaum, K.S., Colby, S., & Tomblin, J.B., (2023).
 Understanding language processing in variable populations on their own terms: Towards a functionalist psycholinguistics of individual differences, development and disorders.
 Applied Psycholinguistics.
-[Preprint]
+44(4).
+565-592.
+[Preprint] [doi]

-Choi, I., Gander, P.E., Berger, J.I., Hong, J., Colby, S., McMurray, B., & Griffiths, T.D.
-(2022, under review).
+Choi, I., Gander, P.E., Berger, J.I., Woo, J., Choy, M., Hong, J., Colby, S., McMurray, B., & Griffiths, T.D.
+(2023).
 Spectral grouping of electrically encoded sounds predicts speech-in-noise performance in cochlear implantees.
 Journal of the Association for Research in Otolaryngology.
-[Preprint]
+[Preprint] [doi]

 Colby, S., Poulton, V., & Clayards, M. (2017).
 The role of inhibition in older and younger adults’ lexical competition.
 Canadian Acoustics, 45 (3), 174-175.
 [PDF]